5 Travel Tips for College Students: Explore the World & Earn Your Degree

 If your lifestyle permits, The Peace Corps is a popular option, although it's hardly the only one.
 Many websites aggregate global volunteer opportunities.
 Be sure to research carefully, however.
 Some programs are expensive and many are short-term, which may not offer the level of immersive cultural experiences you crave.
 Fortunately, there are many free and affordable volunteering options available, if you're willing to look for them.

 Some innovative options, such as WWOOF, provide lodging and cultural immersion for those willing to work on organic farms, which can be a life-changing adventure in itself.
-Volunteer experiences such as these, combined with a degree from Ashford University, will set you apart from your peers when you apply for your dream job.
+Volunteer experiences such as these, combined with a degree, will set you apart from your peers when you apply for your dream job.

 2. Teach English